 The observer performs experiments on his circular disc with clocks and measuring-rods.
-In doing so, it is his intention to arrive at exact definitions for the signification of time- and space-data with reference to the circular disc K' ; these definitions being based on his observations.
+In doing so, it is his intention to arrive at exact definitions for the signification of time- and space-data with reference to the circular disc $K'$ , these definitions being based on his observations.
 What will be his experience in this enterprise?

 To start with, he places one of two identically constructed clocks at the centre of the circular disc, and the other on the edge of the disc, so that they are at rest relative to it.
-We now ask ourselves whether both clocks go at the same rate from the standpoint of the non-rotating Galilean reference-body K .
-As judged from this body, the clock at the centre of the disc has no velocity, whereas the clock at the edge of the disc is in motion relative to K in consequence of the rotation.
-According to a result obtained in Section XII, it follows that the latter clock goes at a rate permanently slower than that of the clock at the centre of the circular disc, i.e. as observed from K .
+We now ask ourselves whether both clocks go at the same rate from the standpoint of the non-rotating Galilean reference-body $K$ .
+As judged from this body, the clock at the centre of the disc has no velocity, whereas the clock at the edge of the disc is in motion relative to $K$ in consequence of the rotation.
+According to a result obtained in Section XII, it follows that the latter clock goes at a rate permanently slower than that of the clock at the centre of the circular disc, i.e. as observed from $K$ .
 It is obvious that the same effect would be noted by an observer whom we will imagine sitting alongside his clock at the centre of the circular disc.
 Thus on our circular disc, or, to make the case more general, in every gravitational field, a clock will go more quickly or less quickly, according to the position in which the clock is situated (at rest).
-For this reason it is not possible to obtain a reasonable definition of time with the aid of clocks which are arranged at rest with respect to the body of reference.
+For this reason is not possible to obtain a reasonable definition of time with the aid of clocks which are arranged at rest with respect to the body of reference.
 A similar difficulty presents itself when we attempt to apply our earlier definition of simultaneity in such a case, but I do not wish to go any farther into this question.

 Moreover, at this stage the definition of the space co-ordinates also presents unsurmountable difficulties.
-If the observer applies his standard measuring-rod (a rod which is short as compared with the radius of the disc) tangentially to the edge of the disc, then, as judged from the Galilean system, the length of this rod will be less than 1, since, according to Section XII, moving bodies suffer a shortening in the direction of the motion.
-On the other hand, the measuring-rod will not experience a shortening in length, as judged from K , if it is applied to the disc in the direction of the radius.
-If, then, the observer first measures the circumference of the disc with his measuring-rod and then the diameter of the disc, on dividing the one by the other, he will not obtain as quotient the familiar number $\pi = 3.14 \dots$ but a larger number,1 whereas of course, for a disc which is at rest with respect to K , this operation would yield π exactly.
-This proves that the propositions of Euclidean geometry cannot hold exactly on the rotating disc, nor in general in a gravitational field, at least if we attribute the length 1 to the rod in all positions and in every orientation.
-Hence the idea of a straight line also loses its meaning.
-We are therefore not in a position to define exactly the co-ordinates x, y, z relative to the disc by means of the method used in discussing the special theory, and as long as the co-ordinates and times of events have not been defined we cannot assign an exact meaning to the natural laws in which these occur.
+If the observer applies his standard measuring-rod (a rod which is short as compared with the radius of the disc) tangentially to the edge of the disc, then, as judged from the Galileian system, the length of this rod will be less than 1, since, according to Section XII, moving bodies suffer a shortening in the direction of the motion.
+On the other hand, the measuring-rod will not experience a shortening in length, as judged from $K$ , if it is applied to the disc in the direction of the radius.
+If, then, the observer first measures the circumference of the disc with his measuring-rod and then the diameter of the disc, on dividing the one by the other, he will not obtain as quotient the familiar number $\pi = 3.14 \dots$ but a larger number, whereas of course, for a disc which is at rest with respect to $K$ , this operation little testing-rod.
+To this square we add similar ones, each of which has one rod in common with the first.
+We proceed in like manner with each of these squares until finally the whole marble slab is laid out with squares.
+The arrangement is such, that each side of a square belongs to two squares and each corner to four squares.

-1 Throughout this consideration we have to use the Galilean (non-rotating) system K as reference-body, since we may only assume the validity of the results of the special theory of relativity relative to K (relative to K a gravitational field prevails).
+Throughout this consideration we have to use the Galileian (non-rotating) system $K$ as reference-body, since we may only assume the validity of the results of the special theory of relativity relative to $K$ (relative to $K$ a gravitational field prevails).